yesodweb/cabal-meta/README.md

 To build a Yesod web application using the source from github, I have a sources.txt in my project consisting of

     ./
+    sphinx -fone-one-beta
     path/to/yesod/sources

 `./` means the current project

+`sphinx` is a hackage package, and I have a build flag next to it. *warning*: a packge build flag will end up being applied to *all* packages

 `path/to/yesod/sources` contains a `sources.txt` with:

     hamlet